 Second, the most useful conversations will not happen at large industry conferences.
 They will happen between specific function leaders at specific companies who are running specific workloads against specific datasets.
 The pattern that closes the gap is peer-to-peer, narrow, and recurring.
 Conferences broadcast; consortia convene; the difference matters more in a market mid-way through adoption than in a market at the start.

 Third, the questions that get asked will get more concrete.
 A year ago the question was "how can we use AI?"
-Today it is "how do we get our ANDA response system to handle the cases it currently routes to human review?"
+Today it is "how do we get our call-plan model to handle the territories it currently routes to manual review, and reconcile SMSRC with IQVIA before it does?"
 That question has a real answer; the answer is engineering work and eval work; the engineering work and eval work has been done somewhere else by someone the asker has not yet met.
 Closing that gap, deliberately, is the unit of value the consortium is designed to produce.

 Why we are convening this